Greetings and welcome to Dinosaur Bear,

 Next it was Dad’s turn to continue the conversation, “Now ‘Lex you’re a grown woman and you don’t need to listen to your old man anymore.
 But I have a feeling we don’t have much longer” he said with what she thought was a nervous glance at the wall calendar.
 “You need to decide what you’re going to do and how you’re going to do it.
 I think we both see that you can either let the past be, let this play out, or you can try to change something and risk making things worse at the expense of trying to make them better.”
 Alex noticed she was nervously fidgeting with the down blankets on the bed, “You know Dad this might just be a dream, I have a lot of knowledge telling me this can’t be real, that you can’t be real.”
 “Perhaps that’s so hun, but there’s a whole lot in this big old world that don’t line up in the way we think it should.
 Look at me, I thought I had it all figured out, that I could solve the problems for us ‘Lex, and yet I was the biggest fool of us all.”
 Alex responded defensively: “Don’t say that Dad, you had nothing to do with this.”
 Her father’s smile turned pained at the edges, “Maybe not in the way you mean ‘Lex but sometimes the villain rises on the backs of indifferent men.”
 Alex felt a strange emotion at this, almost an anger at her own father for saying these words, “No Dad, that’s bullshit.
 Absolute bullshit.”, “Now young lady, or woman I suppose, you watch that language.” he retorted in a tone she knew well, which greatly suggested that he knew the hypocrisy of the demand, for he had once been a practical tome of curse words.
 This kind-hearted reprieve broke Alex’s anger against her father as she came to realize that what he was saying was true, at least in part.

 “How much did you know Dad?
 I’ll never blame you, I hope you know that.”
 Her father looked sad once more but gave no hesitation in his answer.
 “I knew enough ‘Lex, I knew enough.
 I tried my damnedest in some ways, but not in the ways that counted.”
 Alex began to insert a preemptive defense back into the conversation but for the first time her father cut her off in a commanding way, “But hun we’re drawing awful close to a line that can’t be uncrossed.
 Everything you’d heard and seen tonight you already knew at some level, from that helicopter yonder to my love for you.
 Whether your making this room or something else it’s all in here.”
 Her father then pointed toward her heart, and no sooner had he done this than the downstairs grandfather clock began making its long series of ominous chimes.
 He smiled at this, “It’s time hun.”
 Alex buried her face in her hands and for the first time allowed herself to cry with no resistance.
 She felt her father’s loving embrace, just as strong and protective as she remembered it.
 She wasn’t sure how long she cried but by the time she stopped the long superfluous notes of the downstairs clock had faded away.
 “I guess I have to leave you, and him, and.. me then.”
 Alex said with a red-faced and watery eyed glance towards her younger self.
 “I think that’s best ‘Lex, and you’ve just made me even more proud than I ever thought I could be.” and at his he let her out of the hug which only a father can give, causing Alex’s face to bunch up in a new wave of grief that she only barely steeled herself against.
 “I’m so sorry Dad, I love so you much, I always will.”
 “I know ‘Lex” his own eyes glistening a bit, something Alex thought she only saw once or twice in his life.
-“But don’t me sorry hun, you get your things and you get on livin’ and leave this old house behind.
+“But don’t be sorry hun, you get your things and you get on livin’ and leave this old house behind.
 There’s no home left here anymore.”
 “Ok Dad.” was all she could think to respond as the pair stood.
 Alex paused for a moment next to her younger self, thinking one last time of all the things she might be able to change in this moment.
 Thinking of how badly she wanted to hug the little girl as her father, their father, had just hugged her.
 But she knew she couldn’t.
 As Dad had said, she was already dangerously close to creating some unknown chain of events and this world, whatever it was, didn’t have a place for her any longer – and so she passed the by young girl who no longer seemed aware of her presence.

 She picked up the two boxes she’d come to retrieve and made for the door just as she’d decided.
 She wasn’t sure she could look at the pair in the room any longer and stay committed to this decision.
 But it was her father who gently tapped her on the shoulder just as she crossed into the hall, the sound of her brother’s laughter at one thing or another coming from beneath his door.
 As she turned back to him he proudly presented Sam, “Don’t forget Sam ‘Lex, you’d know he’d give you hell for making him fly all the way to the city.”
 He smiled in a manner that almost seemed to make him ethereal at his edges as she took the stuffed seagull.
 “Oh you know it” she said with a sincere chuckle as he placed the seagull on top of the boxes.
-Sam paused for a moment a decided it might be best to hold Sam under her arm again, she didn’t want to repeat his previous fall, so she placed the boxes down onto the floor and when she looked back up to thank her father he was gone, as was the younger version of herself in the room beyond.
+Alex paused for a moment a decided it might be best to hold Sam under her arm again, she didn’t want to repeat his previous fall, so she placed the boxes down onto the floor and when she looked back up to thank her father he was gone, as was the younger version of herself in the room beyond.
 There came no sound of laughter beneath her brother’s door.
 Sam was in her hand, but he was old, dirty, and somewhat ragged once again.
 She looked around her and realized that everything was as it had been when she first arrived – with two exceptions.
 First, it was now almost totally dark which meant she needed to be on her way.
 The second wasn’t as immediately obvious, but when Alex noticed it she canted her head to the side in a manner not unlike what small children and dogs do.
 There, across what was once her room, mostly hidden beneath years of dirt and grime which suggested it was anything but recent, was a small crack in the lower right corner of the window.

 Alex quickly turned away from the crack once she realized what it was.
 That was a curiosity she would dwell on another day, if it really needed any pondering at all.
 Using a flashlight placed under one arm and Sam under the other, she carefully retraced her steps to the car, this time the dark stains gave her no pause, be that from the diminished light, the obstructed view offered by the boxes, or perhaps because of a change in herself.
 Maybe it was all three, but maybe the why didn’t matter.
 It certainly didn’t seem like it did to Alex as she returned to the front porch after depositing the boxes in the trunk and Sam in his copilot seat.
 Alex closed the door and paused for a moment, looking in through the old faded window one more time.
 “Goodbye.” she said to those empty walls in a barely perceptible whisper.